collei/collei-framework/README.md

 RewriteCond %{REQUEST_URI} !-d
 RewriteRule ^sites(.*)$ /collei-framework/public/index.php [L]
 ```

+Now, you are ready to start working on your multi-site.

 ### Note on IIS Systems
 Just discovered how to run Collei framework under IIS!
 You must add these